Nominate a pioneering nurse now

 - We will identify and celebrate key attributes in the work of Florence Nightingale that we would like to see in contemporary pioneering nurses; where these attributes are evident in other pioneering nurses such as Dame Cicely Saunders we want to highlight those too

-- We will create and showcase a network of pioneering nurses from around the world who demonstrate some of these attributes and are driving palliative nursing forward to change the experience of people approaching the end of life
+- We will create and showcase a network of pioneering nurses from around the world who demonstrate some of these attributes and are driving palliative nursing forward to change the experience of people approaching the end of life.
+They will be people who are changing the face of end of life care and at the cutting edge of this work

 - Where appropriate, we will consider how we can facilitate or support any further development they may require to help them achieve even more in the future.